Chsalinetti/SpotifyGetSong/README.md

-# Spotify Get Song
+# Improved Spotify Current Song Display

-Spotify Get Song displays information about a Spotify user's currently playing song in a Tkinter GUI.
+This program displays information about a Spotify user's currently playing song in a Tkinter GUI.

 Charlie Salinetti
 @sultanofswing